-Power over Ethernet, or PoE, allows both data and power to be delivered over a Cat5e or Cat6 Ethernet cable.
+Power over Ethernet, or PoE, allows both data and power to be delivered over an Ethernet cable.
 By eliminating the need for separate electrical wiring, PoE reduces the time, complexity and costs associated with powering a variety of networked devices.

 Powered Device (PD) – A device that receives power through the Ethernet cable.
 Examples include security cameras, wireless access points, VoIP phones, sensors, etc.

 Power Sourcing Equipment (PSE) – The device supplying power to the Ethernet cable:

 - PoE-Capable Network Switches (Endspans) deliver power and data to PDs

 - Power Injectors (Midspans) are placed between non-PoE switches and PDs

 PoE Extenders – The maximum length of an Ethernet cable is 100 meters (328 ft.) but this can easily be extended using a hub or switch.
 In PoE applications, an extender is used to "repeat" both the data and power, extending the cable run another 100 meters.
 This can be done a number of times before power degrades below the requirements of the PD.
 Ruggedized PoE Extenders are available for industrial and manufacturing applications, such as Tripp Lite's water resistant Gigabit PoE+ Extender (Part Number NPOE-EXT-1G30WP).